 - 2.3.1 The SOCC is responsible for selecting topics for new BTS Guidelines.
 The commissioning process is led by the SOCC; and the Chair is able seek advice from the BTS Board on future Guideline topics as necessary to ensure alignment with the Society's overall strategic objectives. - 2.3.2 Guideline topic proposals are welcomed from BTS members, chairs of BTS SAGs, stakeholder organisations and individuals at any point.
-Proposals are usually considered at one SOCC meeting per year, although proposals may be presented at any point during the year.
-The detailed process for generating and considering Guideline proposals is outlined in a separate document (see Appendix 3 BTS Guidelines Topic Proposals). - 2.3.3 For Guidelines concerning children, priorities for paediatric Guideline topics will be developed in consultation with the British Paediatric Respiratory Society (BPRS) via the BPRS representatives on the Standards of Care Committee. - 2.3.4 In line with NICE Accreditation, all BTS Guidelines are marked as Valid/In Preparation/In Consultation/Withdrawn/Superseded/Archived on the BTS website.
+Proposals can be put forward at any time and are considered by SOCC at one of its meetings during the year.
+The detailed process for generating and considering Guideline proposals is outlined in a separate document (see Appendix 3 BTS Guidelines Topic Proposals). - 2.3.3 For Guidelines concerning children, priorities for paediatric Guideline topics will be developed in consultation with the British Paediatric Respiratory Society (BPRS) via the BPRS representatives on the Standards of Care Committee. - 2.3.4 All BTS Guidelines are marked as Valid/In Preparation/In Consultation/Withdrawn/Superseded/Archived on the BTS website.
 At five years after publication, a Guideline will be marked as 'Archived' on the BTS website; the SOCC will regularly review the list of Valid/Archived Guidelines.
 For topics where new guidance is required, the SOCC will consider whether a new Guideline is commissioned (see Appendix 4 Information on BTS Guidelines).
 The SOCC may also consider whether a topic proposal is suited to the production of a Clinical Statement.

-- 2.3.5 The SOCC will consider the following factors in the approval process for a new Guideline: - Are there areas of clinical uncertainty as evidenced by wide variation in practice, or outcomes? - Is this a condition where effective treatment is proven and where mortality and/or morbidity can be reduced significantly? - Is this a clinical priority area for BTS, where clinical guidance is lacking (and with a perceived need for guidance) and the area is unlikely to be covered by other Guideline producers (such as NICE)? - 2.3.6 The Guideline proposal outline should explicitly include: - The aim of the Guideline - A clear description of the intended users of the Guideline - A clear description of which areas are to be included and excluded from the guidance - 2.3.7 The SOCC will normally select up to two proposals at a time to go forward into production (when the timetable allows).
+- 2.3.5 The SOCC will consider the following factors in the approval process for a new Guideline: - Are there areas of clinical uncertainty as evidenced by wide variation in practice, or outcomes? - Is this a condition where effective treatment is proven and where mortality and/or morbidity can be reduced significantly? - Is this a clinical priority area for BTS, where clinical guidance is lacking (and with a perceived need for guidance) and the area is unlikely to be covered by other Guideline producers (such as NICE)? - 2.3.6 The Guideline proposal outline should explicitly include: - The aim of the Guideline - A clear description of the intended users of the Guideline - A clear description of which areas are to be included and excluded from the guidance - 2.3.7 The SOCC will normally select one proposal at a time to go forward into production (when the timetable allows).
 Proposals that have not been selected may be resubmitted/reconsidered at a later date.
 Full details of the process are provided in Appendix 3 BTS Guidelines Topic Proposals. - 2.3.8 The timetable for the production of the Guideline should be set out at the start of the group's work.
 In general, production of a full Guideline should be completed within two years from the date that the Group is convened.
 Progress reports on the work of the group should be provided for each SOCC meeting and GDG co-chairs will be invited to attend SOCC meetings after completion of the draft Guideline.